Phocion: Anecdotes

 When someone made a joke about his severe visage, and some of the local politicians he was not on good terms with laughed in response, he remarked, "My frown never yet made any of you sad, but these jolly men have given you plenty of sorrow."

 Demosthenes once said to Phocion that he might be killed some day, if the people became irrational.

 Phocion responded: "Yes; however, they would kill you if they came to their senses."

 On an occasion when Phocion was being heavily attacked by the entire assembly, he requested Archibiades, a man who liked imitating the Spartan lifestyle, to support his stand.
 However, the man took the popular side, declaring against Phocion as well.
 Phocion then grabbed his Spartan-style beard, saying, "It's time for you to shave."

 Another assemblyman, Aristogeiton, was famous because he usually called for war.
 However, when a muster was called he happened to appear wearing bandages around his legs and walking with a cane.
 Phocion got up and shouted to the enrolling officer: "Put down Aristogeiton too, as lame and unfit for service."
 Some time afterward, Aristogeiton was jailed and at his request, Phocion visited him often.
 His friends criticized him for it, but he replied: "Come on!
 There is no better place to visit Aristogeiton."

 During a boundary dispute with Thebes, Phocion urged negotiations, while most Athenians called for war.
 He argued, "You had better carry on the contest with the weapons you use best: your tongues."

 Polyeuctos, an out-of-shape Athenian politician, once made a speech advocating war with Philip II of Macedon, stopping repeatedly to drink water and catch his breath.
 During one such pause Phocion remarked, "Here is a fine man to lead us into war.
 What do you think he'll do when he is carrying his shield and armor to meet the enemy, if giving a speech has nearly killed him with exhaustion?"

-Record-breaking strategos
+Military career

 Although Phocion never canvassed the Athenians for it, he was appointed strategos a record-breaking 45 times.
 Sometimes he did not attend the election meetings of the Agora and the people were forced to seek him afterward.
 However, he accepted the appointment on every occasion.